nwiizo/cargo-autodd/README.md

 ### Debug Mode

-デバッグモードでは以下の詳細情報が表示されます：
+In debug mode, the following detailed information is displayed:

-- 🔍 検出されたRustファイルのパス
+- 🔍 Path of detected Rust files
-- 📝 処理中の各行の内容
+- 📝 Content of each line being processed
-- 🔎 検出されたuse文と基本クレート名
+- 🔎 Detected `use` statements and base crate names
-- 📦 ネストされたインポートの詳細
+- 📦 Details of nested imports
-- 🔧 extern crate文の検出
+- 🔧 Detection of `extern crate` statements
-- 📊 各ファイルの解析結果
+- 📊 Analysis results of each file
-- 📋 最終的なクレート参照の一覧
+- 📋 Final list of crate references

 ## 🔄 How It Works